danyaberezun/KEEPs/README.md

 ### Constraint resolution

-The second part of the subtype reconstruction, constraint resolution, is very similar to the resolution of the type constraint system during regular type inference.
+The second part of the subtyping reconstruction, constraint resolution, is very similar to the resolution of the type constraint system during regular type inference.
 Roughly speaking, this resolution works this way: reduce (simplify) input constraints until all of them are simple enough, i.e., transform a set of input constraints into a set of output (reduced) constraints.

 ```Kotlin